-Verification of enrollment status for purposes of student loan providers and/or insurance providers can be obtained via the student online system at http://my.commnet.
+Verification of enrollment status for purposes of student loan providers and/or insurance providers can be obtained by logging into http://my.commnet.edu

-Log on with your NetID and password.
+- Log on with your NetID and password.

-- Click "Banner Student & Faculty Self-Service". - Click "Student Records". - Click "Enrollment Verification Request". - You will be redirected to the National Student Clearinghouse webpage.
+- Click "Banner Student & Faculty Self-Service".

+- Click "Student Records".

+- Click "Enrollment Verification Request".

+- You will be redirected to the National Student Clearinghouse webpage.
 Follow the instructions to print an Enrollment Verification Certificate.